duckinghipster/Medical_Store_Management_System/Documents/NetBeansProjects/medical_store/Readme.txt

 It is a Java(swing) based Medical Store Management System.
 It is platform independent, and connected to DataBase using JDBC.

 Working-
-	First import the medical_store.sql file for the database using MySQL.
+	->First import the medical_store.sql file for the database using MySQL.
-	Import this NetBeans project folder in your NetBeans IDE and add mysql-connector-java to your library folder.
+	->Import this NetBeans project folder in your NetBeans IDE and add mysql-connector-java to your library folder.
-	Run this application
+	->Run this application(F6)
-	"admin" is the password to unlock this application After this you can find every thing in the menu-bar for adding details of Medicines and Suppliers, also option for updation, deletion & searching for the existing details are there.
+	->"admin" is the password to unlock this application ->After this you can find every option in the menu-bar for adding details of Medicines and Suppliers, also there is option for updation, deletion & searching for the existing details.
-	Furnish daily purchase report and supplier wise medicine report using the option provided in the menu-bar.
+	->Furnish daily purchase report and supplier wise medicine report using the option provided in the menu-bar.
-	You can put a lock on the application using Lock option in the menu-bar.
+	->You can put a lock on the application using Lock option in the menu-bar.